 - WHAT WE DO

-Turnaround Arts transforms Priority and Focus schools through the strategic use of the arts.
+Turnaround Arts transforms Priority- and Focus-designated schools through the strategic use of the arts.
 We envision a world in which all students engage in a well-rounded education and exude confidence, critical thinking, and creativity as a result.

-Turnaround Arts works across the country, with schools in 38 school districts and 17 states and the District of Columbia.
-All schools are “Priority- or Focus-designated,” meaning they are in the lowest performing 5-10% of schools in their state, as defined by the U.S. Department of Education.
-As part of Turnaround Arts, schools receive an array of arts education services designed to increase their chances of success, engage their community and raise the visibility of their achievements.
-Key to these efforts is building arts education programming that is rigorous, effective and integrated holistically into the school, as well as strategically targeted to addressing larger school challenges.
+The program currently works in 84 schools across the country, in 43 districts and 17 states and the District of Columbia.
+As part of the Turnaround Arts, schools receive an array of arts education services designed to increase their opportunities for success, engage their community, and raise the visibility of their achievements.
+Key to these efforts is building arts education programming that is rigorous, effective, and integrated holistically into the school, as well as strategically targeted to addressing larger school challenges.
 The program works closely with each school throughout the year to help the school community plan and implement their programming and ensure its quality and impact.

-Local program partners apply to become a Turnaround Arts site.
+Schools are supported by local program partners, who apply to partner with the Kennedy Center to implement Turnaround Arts in clusters of local schools.
 The national program office provides these partners with arts education resources and expertise, coaching, program methodologies, baseline evaluations, training, and peer-to-peer learning structures.
 The national program also provides resources directly to selected schools, including arts supplies, musical instruments, licensing rights and kits for school musicals, and high-profile Turnaround Artists who work with students and teachers.
-In turn, local Turnaround Arts programs select clusters of eligible schools and support them with instructional resources and coaching, teacher professional development, leadership support, and more.
+In turn, local program partners select clusters of eligible schools and support them with instructional resources and coaching, teacher professional development, leadership support, and more.
 The program structure that enables these changes relies on a high-touch, intensive intervention model based on eight pillars that guide arts-based transformation in each school.

 Pillars of Effective and Integrated Arts Education in Successful School Improvements

 Through this framework, ongoing coaching, and a focus on the connections between broader school goals and strategic use of the arts, Turnaround Arts schools are making enormous gains after years of struggling.
 Principals and teachers develop new tools and find renewed passion for their craft.
-Students shine in new and unique roles.
+Students find their voice and a pathway to success.
 School culture and climate becomes more positive and collaborative.
-And parents and the broader school community are revitalized.
-To learn more, please contact the Turnaround Arts team.
+Parents and the broader school community get more involved.

 About the Kennedy Center